 Having back pockets, and hip pockets, can be useful, although personally I don’t tend to use pockets like that much.

 Q5.
 Are air vents necessary in hiking pants?

 They are not necessary as such, but we think they are a very good idea.
-Hiking pants are typically made from material that it quite breathable anyway.
+Hiking pants are typically made from material that is quite breathable anyway.

 However, we like air vents as they are functional and practical.
 Typically air vents will be zipped along the sides of the legs, with a mesh material under the zip.

 I use these year round when I am out hiking.
-Even in Winter when it’s much colder, sometimes hiking fast up a tough peak, heat and inevitable sweat, builds up inside.
-A quick opening of the vents, let’s air circulate.
+Even in Winter when it’s much colder, sometimes hiking fast up a tough peak, heat and inevitable sweat, builds up inside around my legs.
+A quick opening of the vents, let’s air circulate and lets moisture out.

 When you stop, you can simply zip them back up to help retain heat.
 On a cooler day in Summer, when lighter convertible pants aren’t suitable, I will do the same thing, but likely leaving them open all the time.